Darrenmeehan/mac-dev-playbook/README.md

   1. Clone or download this repository to your local drive.
   1. Run `ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
   1. Run `ansible-playbook main.yml --ask-become-pass` inside this directory.
 Enter your macOS account password when prompted for the 'BECOME' password.
+  1. It's also possible to run `./apply.sh` which installs the required dependencies.
+This is recommended to run after a first run of the project.

 > Note: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run `brew doctor` to see if this is the case.